bw0rth/pync/docs/source/getting-started.rst

 As before when using the **pync** function, this sends a GET request to a web server and saves the response to a file.

+See the API reference for the Netcat class for more.

 Next Steps
 ==========